Startup

 Marketing team

-Content perspective @ Skyro
+Content marketing @ Skyro

 Results